danielljeon/nerve/README.md

 ### 3.3 Timer

-Similar to the BNO085's timer ([2.4 Timer](#24-timer)), TIM4 is configured to be
+Similar to the BNO085's timer ([2.4 Timer](#24-timer)), TIM2 is configured to be
 used for timing operations (1 µs time base) in the BMP3 drivers.

-> **NOTE:** One very important note, the **BMP3 drivers really should be running
-> an 32 bit µs timer, but is using 16 bit**.
-Due to limited 32 bit timer
-> availability and the expected complexity of the BNO085's SH2 timer needs, a
-> 16 bit timer is used for the BMP3.
-From current analysis the BMP3 drivers
-> never use a value close to the maximum 16 bits (65536).

-Since TIM4 is also on APB1, the prescaler calculations are the same as the BNO085, see [2.4.1 Timer Prescaler Calculation](#241-timer-prescaler-calculation).
+Since TIM2 is also on APB1, the prescaler calculations are the same as the BNO085, see [2.4.1 Timer Prescaler Calculation](#241-timer-prescaler-calculation).